MayaPosch/NymphCast/README.md

 **Experimental features:**

-The following features are considered **experimental** and will exist as a potential v0.2 preview in v0.1-release:
+The following features are considered **experimental** and exist as a potential v0.2 preview in v0.1:

 Category | Status | Description | Notes
 ---|----|---|---